PhilLehmann/ngx-guided-tour-promises/README.md

 orientation (optional) - Defaults to top.
 Accepts bottom, bottomLeft, bottomRight, center, left, right, top, topLeft, and topRight.
 Can be taken from the guided-tour.constants.ts file.
 This also supports a array of OrientationConfiguration.
 When an array of OrientationConfiguration is passed to it, it will use the smallest maximumSize the screen can fit into.
 This is useful for tablet or mobile flexing.
 It will also change when the user resizes the screen.

 action (optional) - Function called at the beginning of step.
 This is executed before the tour step is rendered allowing for content to appear.
+Return a promise to let ngx-guided-tour wait until it is being fulfilled before continuing.

 closeAction (optional) - Function called after step is ended.
+Return a promise to let ngx-guided-tour wait until it is being fulfilled before continuing.

 scrollAdjustment (optional) - Number used to adjust where to scroll to on a step and when to scroll.